 Research context: Sanctuary Cities

 Cities are growing rapidly across the world.
 Nearly four billion people live in cities globally and one fifth are migrants.
-Cities are faced with the practicalities of providing services to these migrants (such as education, health, housing), but at the same time national governments are introducing increasing restrictions and complex requirements that make this more difficult.
+Cities are faced with the practicalities of providing services to these migrants (such as education, health, housing), but at the same time national governments are introducing increasing restrictions and complex requirements that can make this more difficult.

 In the wake of the United States presidential election of Donald Trump and the UK Brexit referendum, hostility towards migrants has increased.
 Many face nationally mandated exclusion from services and live in increasing fear of deportation.